nils-mathieu/piscine-rust/module-10.md

 ## Introduction

 Nowdays, CPUs tend to have more than one core.
-And even without that, modern operating systems provide ways to execute multiple programs at the some time.
+And even without that, modern operating systems provide ways to execute multiple programs at the same time.
 Those programs may even share the same memory!
 In that case, we call those sub-programs "threads".

 A thread is just another executing context for an already existing process.
 Rust provides ways to